shakes76/PatternAnalysis-2023/recognition/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;->AD<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;->NC<br>

-> There are a total of 9001 images in the test dataset, and 21521 images in the train dataset.

 ## Data Preprocessing
 Firstly, the images were labelled using a short script which produces a csv file with two columns: image path and image label.
 This csv file was then used to create custom datasets for the ADNI dataset.
 Three datasets were created: